-5. Survey owners of historic electrical equipment
+5. Survey owners of historic electrical equipment, including transformers and large capacitors.

 Goal: Confirm estimates of EPA-regulated electrical equipment with more than 500 parts per million (ppm) PCBs, learn what is known about electrical equipment with the PCBs greater than 2 ppm, and find out when such electrical equipment is estimated for replacement.